 The Department of Orthopedics is fortunate to have excellent leadership, physicians and pediatric orthopedic researchers.
 Our physician leaders participate or play a leadership role in a variety of clinical trials, studies and national organizations.

-William G. Mackenzie, MD, is chairman of the Department of Orthopedic Surgery and a pediatric orthopedic surgeon at the Nemours/Alfred I. duPont Hospital for Children.
+William G. Mackenzie, MD, is chairman of the Department of Orthopedic Surgery and a pediatric orthopedic surgeon at the Nemours Children’s Hospital, Delaware.
 Dr. Mackenzie is the preeminent expert in skeletal dysplasia and one of the most respected pediatric orthopedic surgeons in the world.
 He is the chairman of the medical advisory board for Little People of America, medical director of the Dwarf Athletic Association of America, and is a past president of the Limb Lengthening and Reconstruction Society.

 Dr. Mackenzie earned his medical degree and completed his internship and residency at the University of British Columbia and McGill University.
-He completed his fellowship in pediatric orthopedic surgery at duPont Hospital for Children.
+He completed his fellowship in pediatric orthopedic surgery at Nemours Children’s Hospital, Delaware.
 Dr. Mackenzie is certified by the American Board of Orthopaedic Surgery and is a fellow of the American College of Surgeons and the Royal College of Physicians and Surgeons of Canada.

 Dr. Mackenzie is an active member in numerous societies and serves on the board of directors of the Pediatric Orthopaedic Society of North America.
 He is actively involved in research and has authored more than 70 publications in peer-reviewed journals and 16 book chapters.
 His distinctions include being listed in Delaware Today’s Top Doctors edition, Best Doctors in America, the Guide to America’s Top Surgeons and the Guide to America’s Top Orthopaedists.